erithobra/express-controllers/README.md

 };
 ```

-While we are here, just like with routes we will add `type nul > controllers/index.js` to export all our controllers.
+While we are here, just like with routes we will add `touch controllers/index.js` to export all our controllers.

 ```
 module.exports = {